 the contemporaneous interpolated bid yield to maturity of benchmark New Zealand government New Zealand dollar denominated nominal bonds having a remaining term to maturity of 5 years.

-The Commission will estimate an amount for the debt premium-
+The Commission will, in accordance with subclause (3), determine an estimate of an amount for the debt premium-

-in respect of each airport;
+in respect of each airport; and

-for each disclosure year; and
+for each disclosure year;

-subject to clause 5.1(3), within 1 month of the start of each disclosure year.
+within 1 month of the start of each disclosure year.

-The amount of the debt premium will be estimated by-
+For the purposes of subclause (2), the amount of the debt premium will be estimated by-

 identifying publicly traded vanilla NZ$ denominated bonds issued by a qualifying issuer that are-